 How CIOs can support personalised content

 The IT department is responsible for assisting and supporting the delivery of personalised content.
 The misuse of customers’ data hit the headlines following the disclosure that Facebook users’ personally identifiable information was used to attempt to influence voter opinion on behalf of politicians without their knowledge.
 It remains one of the hottest talking points within content management.

 The onus is on CIOs and their IT teams to ensure that customer data is protected.

 The onus is on CIOs and their IT teams to ensure that customer data is protected, is kept up-to-date, is instantly available and the company complies with data regulations.
 This is particularly relevant in examples such as GDPR, which introduced detailed rules about what organisations must tell individuals about their processing of personal data.
 This includes information as to why their personal data is being processed, how long the data will be stored, with whom the personal data will be shared.

 Replacing or upgrading legacy content management systems will provide the marketing team with the tools they need to personalise at scale, without adding extra demands on the IT team for support.
 This also means they can turn their focus to other value-creating activities within the business.

 Executives understand that personalisation can be a powerful tool to boost engagement, increase customer satisfaction, drive value and generate repeat business.
-It is no longer a ‘nice to have’, but an essential tool which the organisation must deploy in order to thrive.
+It is no longer a nice to have, but an essential tool that the organisation must deploy in order to thrive.